As we continue our time in quarantine, and with most children now being homeschooled, screen time is on the rise for parents and children alike.

 There are also many parental control software that you can purchase for extra security, such as Open DNS or Qustodio.

-3) Check the device privacy and location settings
+Checking a devices privacy and location settings

 Before giving your child access to an online device, ensure that its privacy and location settings are in place.
 This should also apply if you have any older children that are on social networking sites; no one wants a future employer or university admissions tutor snooping on a teenager’s Facebook!

-4) Set specific time slots
+Set specific time slots for internet browsing

 This isn’t for everyone, but some parents have suggested putting time limits on when your children are on their screens.
 This means you can be present if need be, to check in on what they’re doing or who they’re speaking to online.